madlambda/nash/README.md

 technologies (docker, rkt, k8s, mesos, terraform, and so on).
 And you can create libraries for code-reuse.

-Nash is only a simple shell plus a keyword called `rfork`.
+It's only a simple shell plus a keyword called `rfork`.
 Rfork try to mimic what Plan9 `rfork` does for namespaces, but with linux limitations in mind.